-Holders of the Certificates must hold their interest in the relevant Global Certificate through Euroclear or Clearstream, Luxembourg.
+Form of Certificates: The Certificates will be issued in registered form as relevant Global Certificate through Euroclear or Clearstream, Luxembourg.
 Transfers within and between Euroclear and Clearstream, Luxembourg will be in accordance with the usual rules and operating procedures of the relevant clearance systems.